chazzka/clanekforest/clanek.md

 The Local Outlier Factor (LOF) algorithm (https://doi.org/10.1145/335191.335388) assigns each point in the dataset a degree of outlier-ness.
 Whereas previous attempts assigned datapoints a binary property (outlier/not), LOF algorithm assigns a real value, following a k-distance neighborhood.
 It first calculates the reachability distance from all the neighbors.
-Based on this, the LOF algorithm calculates the LOF score of the point and compares with the threshold.
+Based on this, the algorithm calculates the LOF score of the point and compares with the threshold.
+This is done for

 Isolation forest on the other hand, has been widely used for outlier detection.